ALT-PROTEIN RESEARCH

 We work with philanthropists to help direct funding to the most valuable programs and scientists working on things likely to speed the transition to a sustainable food system, including the GFI Research Grant Program.

 Where we provide funding directly, we select the most potentially impactful projects.
-Note that we will not make grants where more than 10% of granted funds are used to cover institutional overhead (indirect costs).
+Note we do not make grants where a portion of funds is applied to indirect (overhead) costs except in certain special cases, and then we have a policy of not allowing more than 10% of granted funds to be used for such indirect costs.

 We are funding and helping spearhead an initiative to drastically lower the price of alt-proteins.